jiyuha/MAPSDT/README.md

 **Installation**

-The easiest way to install MAPSDT framework is to download it from [from PyPI](https://pypi.org/project/MAPSDT).
+The easiest way to install MAPSDT framework is to download it from [PyPI](https://pypi.org/project/MAPSDT).
 ```
 pip install MAPSDT==0.1.5
 ```